richeung1/Fake-News-Detector/README.md

 As of 4/26/2022 the accuracy is ~80% after using GridSearchCV on K-Nearest Neighbors.

-There will be more improvements to come.
+There will be more improvements to come such as testing GridSearchCV on different models, creating visuals (heatmaps, confusion matrix, etc.).

+Later on I will be using Transformers to see if there are improvements in accuracy.